Chicarelli/Chicarelli/README.md

 <h1>Hi, I'm Rafael Chicarelli</h1>
 </div>

-Hi, I'm  Rafael Chicarelli, a Full Stack Developer from Brazil.
+Hi, I'm  Rafael Chicarelli, a Full Stack Developer from Brazil.</br>

 Currently, I'm a developer at Fidelizii and Freelancer.
 Outside of work, I enjoy series, football and other sports.
 <img align="right" src="./images/programming.jpg" alt="Programming image"/>
 Passionate about solving problems and discovering new ways and tools to keep doing this.